casper-network/docs/source/docs/casper/workflow/setup-private-network.md

 # Set Up a Private Casper Network

 Casper private networks operate in a similar way to the Casper public network.
 The major difference in private networks is having administrator account(s) which can control normal accounts.
-Hence, there are specific configuration options in the genesis setup and administrator account setup.
+Hence, there are specific configuration options when setting up the genesis block and administrator accounts.
 Besides the main configuration options provided by the Casper platform, each customer may have their own configurations when setting up their private network.

 ## Prerequisites
 Follow these guides to set up the required environment and user accounts.
 - [Setting up the Casper client](/workflow/setup/#the-casper-command-line-client)
 - [Setting up the client for interacting with the network](https://github.com/casper-network/casper-node/blob/master/client/README.md#casper-client)
 - [Setting up an account](/workflow/setup/#setting-up-an-account)

 ## Step 1.
 Setting up a Validator Node
 A [Casper node](/glossary/N/#node) is a physical or virtual device that is participating in the Casper network.
 You need to set up several [validator](/glossary/V/#validator) nodes on your private network.
 An [operator](/glossary/O/#operator) who has won an [auction](/glossary/A/#auction) bid will be a validator for the private network.